 One of the most exhilarating and rewarding experiences is a moonlight hike up Lion’s Head.
 It’s a great mix of easy walking and more challenging clambering over rocks, but it’s obviously safe enough to do by moonlight.
 Pack a picnic (with a bottle of champers even) and enjoy one of the best sundowner spots in the city!
 [Don't go too mad with the champers!
 Remember that you need to be sober enough to walk down the mountain by moonlight (Roxanne)]

 Stuart Parker is an African travel specialist with a passion for travel photography and blogging.
 He moved to KwaZulu-Natal in 2012 where he enjoys exploring the diversity of this beautiful province.
-Find him on his travel blog, or follow him on Twitter.
+Follow him on Twitter.

 One of my most memorable dinners in Durban was at this restaurant at the bottom of Florida Road.
 Since it's an Italian trattoria we ordered home-made tagliatelle and imported penne which were simply delicious.
 Mamma’s is a family-run place and I highly recommend it for quality Italian food prepared the way it should be.